 “As a student of Biology, I would LOVE to believe that this is a result of evolution.
 I am, however, not fully convinced due to the fact that many older generations are just now realizing that they have the diagnosis.
 It was simply not recognized years ago.
 Compare it to the “Earth is round” theory… for hundreds of years people believed that the Earth was flat.
 Finding out that it was round was simply an advancement in scientific knowledge.
 The Earth was ALWAYS round.
 Begs the question… Has Autism ALWAYS existed??”

 He (or she) makes a valid point, don’t you think?
 ‘Special’ people have always existed.
 To be crude about it, every village had its idiot.
 Oh, I know, today’s sensibilities make that sentence abhorrent!
 But it’s true, isn’t it?
-No matter what age you are, you knew one, wherever you grew up, and I’m fairly sure that must go back through human existence, all the way to the cave.
+No matter what age you are, you knew one, wherever you grew up – someone who was ‘slow’ or excessively introverted or had no friends, the one who was teased because they were different – and I’m fairly sure that must go back through human existence, all the way to the cave.

 Is my son an ‘evolved’ human being?
 Well, I am inclined to believe he quite possibly is, simply because he doesn’t have the worst of me.

-But theories like the autism/evolution idea are cold comfort – quite spectacularly unhelpful – to those of us who have to deal with our child’s autism every single day, aren’t they?
-One might be tempted to say “Here, theorist, borrow my child for 24 hours, and then you tell me just how ‘evolved’ you think he is.”
+However, theories like the autism/evolution idea are rather cold comfort to those of us who have to deal with our child’s autism every single day, aren’t they?
+One might be tempted to say “Here, theorist, attend to my child for 24 hours, and then you tell me how ‘evolved’ you think he is.”

 They had some connection, those two.